Cricket: Black Caps v England fifth Twenty20 – Odds, venue, weather, likely starting line-ups, how to watch and live streaming

-The Black Caps take on England in Auckland tomorrow afternoon in their fifth and final Twenty20 showdown.
+The Black Caps take on England in Auckland this afternoon in their fifth and final Twenty20 showdown.
 Here's all you need to know ahead of the clash.

 Where is it, and when?

-After 24 sixes were smoked over the small boundaries of Napier's McLean Park yesterday, the two sides travel to the even smaller boundaries of Auckland's Eden Park for the final match of the series, which is set to get underway at 2.00pm.
+After 24 sixes were smoked over the small boundaries of Napier's McLean Park on Friday, the two sides travel to the even smaller boundaries of Auckland's Eden Park for the final match of the series, which is set to get underway at 2.00pm.

 What's the weather forecast?

-There's a reason we said "set to get underway" rather than "will get underway" in the previous section, as the weather forecast looks relatively grim.
-Showers are expected to fall throughout most of the day in Auckland, with perhaps only a brief period with clear skies.
-A brief period may be all they need – five overs a side is enough to qualify as a completed game – but if there is morning rain, the outfield will need time to dry.
+There's a reason we said "set to get underway" rather than "will get underway" in the previous section, as the weather forecast suggests showers will land at some point in the afternoon.
+However, a forecast that offered doom, gloom and thundery storms yesterday is now much more positive - with there being a chance of rain staying away, at least for the beginning of the contest.
+A brief period may be all they need – five overs a side is enough to qualify as a completed game – but there is the chance that the game begins, only for rain to ruin an exciting conclusion.

-Strong winds could help that cause, but with some seriously heavy and possibly thundery falls scheduled for later in the day, those winds would need to push the predicted rain well off course for the two teams to complete a match tomorrow.

 What would that mean for the series?

-Aptly enough, if a game isn't able to be completed tomorrow, the series would end in a …. tie!
+Aptly enough, if a game isn't able to be completed, the series would end in a …. tie!
 Now, where have we seen that before?

-The series is currently locked at 2-2 after England set a bunch of batting records in a 76-run thrashing in Napier last night, with Dawid Malan and Eoin Morgan looking ominous if the game goes ahead tomorrow.
+The series is currently locked at 2-2 after England set a bunch of batting records in a 76-run thrashing in Napier, with Dawid Malan and Eoin Morgan looking ominous if the game goes ahead today.

 If they play - how do the Black Caps bounce back?